Author Archives: HVAC Webmasters

 7) Keep Track of the Results

-Finally, you can track actual purchases by including a special discount code on the postcard.
+Finally, you can track purchases by including a unique discount code on the postcard.

 Next Steps for HVAC Maintenance Reminder Postcard Ideas